phershaw/good_flight/ReadMe.md

 | value_for_money   | Rating for overall value for money (1-5)                                    | 63975 | -      |
 | recommended       | Recommendation status (yes/no)                                              | 64440 | 2      |

-Synthesized Data Includes:
-- Nationality of airline
-- Number of day between flight and review
-- Length of review
-- Topic Modeling: LDA (2 topics), BERTopic(~200 Topics), LLM(a negative or positive sentiment on seat comfort, cabine service, ground service, entertainment, food and beverage, and value for money.)

 ## Method
 ### Step 1: Data Cleaning